biarms/test-build/README.md

 ## Conclusions:
 1. Apparently, docker download the first matching image in the list, and don't care if there is a 'better matching' image.
-2. It is IMPORTANT to order the docker manifest file !
+2. It is IMPORTANT to order the docker manifest file (arm/v5 before arm/v6 before arm/v7, etc.).
+If you don't, it could fail !
 2. The 'meta data' of an image build with the 'qemu' emulator technique will not have correct manifest (but that's not a big deal: if a correct docker manifest is published, referencing that image, then it is the 'docker manifest' that is considered)
 3. The mapping of architecture 'labels' seams to be: